 This week we profile the most ‘mature’ players to have donned the Warriors jersey.
-Interestingly, six of the top eight were Aussie imports, while Jacob Lillyman and Stacey Jones (who rejoined the club as a 32-year-old) were the only players on the list who weren’t originally recruited after their 30th birthday.
+Interestingly, six of the top nine were Aussie imports, while Jacob Lillyman is the only player not recruited after their 30th birthday.

 TWL TOP 10 – OLDEST WARRIORS

 10. Dean Bell – 33 years and 122 days (1995)

 The fledgling Warriors’ gamble on recruiting a 32-year-old as their inaugural skipper paid handsome dividends.
 Kiwis and Wigan great Bell played 19 of Auckland’s 22 games in that 1995 campaign and was one of their most reliable performers.
 Inexplicably, the club declined to offer him a contract for ’96 and he returned to England with Leeds Rhinos.